pstroe/chartering-new-realms-2024/chapter2.md

 ith this chapter, we hope to shed some light on the efficacy and limitations of MT in translating Latin, identifying which tools are better suited for specific texts.
 By understanding these distinctions, we might inform future developments in MT with low-resource classical languages and possibly even assist the translation of the vast untranslated ancient texts which might hold crucial knowledge to further our understanding the historical and intellectual development of the Western world.

 ## Relevant Literature

-Volk, Martin; Fischer, Dominic P; Fischer, Lukas; Scheurer, Patricia; Ströbel, Phillip (2024): LLM-based Machine Translation  and Summarization for Latin
+Volk et al. (2024): LLM-based Machine Translation  and Summarization for Latin

 Bamman, David; Burns, Patrick J. (2020): Latin BERT: A contextual language model for classical philology